-Of course, charities cannot work for free – the vital services that are provided by charities across the UK demand human resource, marketing and fundraising costs, along with electricity to keep the lights on!
-This means that no matter their cause or size, charities have to be careful to balance their fundraising and ensure some income goes towards the day to day operations of the organisation.
+Of course, charities cannot work for free – the vital services that are provided by charities across the UK demand human resources, marketing and fundraising costs, along with electricity to keep the lights on!
+This means that no matter their cause or size, charities have to be careful to balance their fundraising and ensure some income goes towards keeping things running smoothly.

 However, these variances in spending are not necessarily evidence of some underhand money management behind the scenes.
-It’s not rocket science that as a general rule of thumb, the larger the business, the more administrative support and resources they’ll need to run smoothly – the same goes for charities.
-The biggest and more complex charities will need to allocate more of their income towards the general running of their organisations and full-time employees than smaller charities who are more reliant on an active volunteer base.
+As a general rule of thumb, the larger the business, the more administrative support and resources they’ll need – the same goes for charities.
+The biggest and more complex charities will need to allocate more of their income towards the general running of their organisations and full-time employees than smaller charities that are more reliant on an active volunteer base.
 In fact, 91% of all registered charities have no paid staff at all and are run entirely by volunteers.

 Transparency is the best policy

-Nonetheless, with trust in charities at an all time low, organisations must play an active role in myth-busting.
-For charities to rekindle public trust, they need to evidence that their beneficiaries are at the heart of all of their operations.
-Charities and non-profits should seek to lay their cards on the table, and make their spending as obvious and as accessible as possible.
+Nonetheless, organisations must play an active role in myth-busting.
+For charities to rekindle public trust, they need to show evidence that their beneficiaries are at the heart of all of their operations.
+Charities and nonprofits should lay their cards on the table, and make their spending as obvious and as accessible as possible.
 In doing so, it is predicted donations could increase by up to 50%.